ansys/pyfluent-visualization/doc/source/users_guide/index.rst

 ==========
 User guide
 ==========
-You can use PyFluent-Visualization during postprocessing to display graphics objects and plot data.
+You can use PyFluent-Visualization for postprocessing of Fluent results to display graphics objects and plot data.

 Graphics operations
 -------------------